Weill Medical College Of Cornell University

 Shorter radiation may mean less scarring for breast cancer patients

-Symptom relief OngoingThis study tests two different radiation schedules for postmenopausal women with early-stage breast cancer.
-One group gets 5 daily doses, the other gets 3 doses every other day, both over one week.
-The goal is to see which schedule causes less breast scarring (fibrosis) while kee…
+Symptom relief OngoingThis study looks at two different radiation schedules for postmenopausal women with early-stage breast cancer.
+One group gets 5 daily doses, the other gets 3 doses every other day.
+The goal is to see which schedule causes less scarring (fibrosis) in the breast.
+350 women will be …

 Phase: PHASE2 • Sponsor: Weill Medical College of Cornell University • Aim: Symptom relief